async-graphql/async-graphql/docs/en/src/define_input_object.md

 You can pass multiple generic types to `params()`, separated by a comma.

-If you also want to also implement `OutputType`, then you will need to explicitly declare the input and output type names of the concrete types like so:
+If you also want to implement `OutputType`, then you will need to explicitly declare the input and output type names of the concrete types like so:

 ```rust
 #[derive(SimpleObject, InputObject)]